HCL-TECH-SOFTWARE/appscan-slack-integration/Readme.md

 ### **Proactive notifications**

-* **Automated scan completion alerts:** Receive an instant alert when a scan for a monitored application is completed.
+* **Automated scan completion alerts:** Receive an instant alert when a scan for a monitored application is complete.
 * **Detailed summaries:** Notifications include a rich summary with:
   * Application Name and Scan Name
   * Scan Technology (DAST, SAST, SCA)